Black Canyon of the Gunnison National Park: Attractions

 Rafting opportunities exist in the region, but the run through the park itself is a difficult technical run for only the best kayakers.
 There are several impassable stretches of water requiring long, sometimes dangerous portages.
 The remaining rapids are class III - V, and are only for expert river runners.
 Downstream, in the Gunnison Gorge National Conservation Area, the river is somewhat easier to navigate, though still very remote and only for experienced runners, with rapids that are Class III - IV.

-In music
+In popular culture

-The canyon inspired a symphonic composition by Frank Erickson (1923—1996), Black Canyon of the Gunnison.
+The canyon inspired a 1954 symphonic composition by Frank William Erickson, Black Canyon of the Gunnison.
+Author Ursula K. Le Guin based the site of the eponymous city in her 1967 novel City of Illusions on the canyon.
 In 2017, The Infamous Stringdusters released a song about the trip undertaken by Fellows and Torrence, "1901: A Canyon Odyssey".

-In literature

-Author Ursula Le Guin based the site of the eponymous city in her novel City of Illusions on the Black Canyon of Gunnison National Park.